replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

-# Storage Destinations
+# Configuring Storage Destinations

-This topic describes the supported storage destinations for use with the snapshots backup feature.
+This topic describes the supported storage destinations and how to configure them for use with the snapshots backup feature.

 ## Supported Storage Providers